luxfi/netrunner/docs/examples.md

 ## Interacting with the test peers

-LuxGo exposes a "test peer", which you can attach to a node.
+Luxd exposes a "test peer", which you can attach to a node.
 (See [here](https://github.com/luxdefi/node/blob/master/network/peer/test_peer.go) for more information.)
 You can send messages through the test peer to the node it is attached to.